adrianRfeeger/EzShareApp/README.md

 2. **Extract the ZIP file:**

-   - Unzip the downloaded file and move to the Applications folder.
+   - Unzip the downloaded file and move the program to the Applications folder.

 ### From Source